Header background

 Well guided photography

-Each drive-up beach is furnished with covered platforms and some kind of rudimentary freshwater shower.
-Upon entering the water, we find shallow sand and stones teeming with little fish and the odd coral or sponges, giving way to sand or ‘rubble’ slopes packed with little surprises.
+Upon entering the water, we found shallow sand and stones teeming with little fish and the odd coral or sponges, giving way to sand or ‘rubble’ slopes packed with little surprises.

 Loading...